-Scaling Agile frameworks are organizational models that help companies create a value-centered business environment and bring agility to the enterprise.
-Discover the most popular ones below.
+Enterprise Agile frameworks are organizational models that scale up the Agile principles and practices to the enterprise.
+They help companies create a value-centered business environment and bring agility to the organization.
+Discover five of the most popular scaling Agile techniques

 You might have been part of an Agile team and experienced firsthand the benefits of agility, or perhaps you have helped an Agile transformation go smoothly.
 Either way, the ability to expand agility is now seen as a key to achieving business success.

-Agile at scale captures all the efforts and tools used by business owners to extend agility across the organization.
-The need for scaling the Agile ways of thinking about work management brought to life Agile frameworks such as LeSS, SAFe, KMM, and SaS, among others.
+Enterprise Agile frameworks and methods are organizational models that scale up the Agile principles and practices across teams, departments, and business units.
+They are integral to expanding agility at the organization level.
+The need for scaling the Agile ways of thinking about work management brought to life Agile frameworks such as the Kanban Maturity Model (KMM), LeSS, SAFe, and Scrum@Scale (SaS), among others.

-Businesses today need to adapt to emerging changes, innovate and deliver new products to market at a rapid pace, accelerate improvements of existing services, and be competitive at all times.
+Businesses today need to adapt to emerging changes, innovate and deliver new products rapidly, accelerate improvements of existing services, achieve digital transformation, and be competitive at all times.
 It is, therefore, necessary to have not only flexible individual teams but also to create agility at the company level.

 Scaling agility does not only affect the operational and delivery processes, true business agility transforms strategic thinking as well.
-Apart from IT functions in companies, a growing number of enterprises extend Agile practices across the business as a way to improve their ability to address changing priorities, increase delivery and enhance team productivity.
+Apart from IT functions in companies, a growing number of enterprises extend Agile practices to increase collaboration, better align work priorities to business goals, and overall create a better work place.

 Adopting and scaling agility across teams and entire organizations does not happen overnight.
-In fact, being Agile in general is a continuous journey that never ends.
+In fact, being Agile is a continuous journey that never ends.
 And obviously, challenges are crawling from all sides.

-Among the critical problems blocking successful adoption of the Agile ways include:
+Among the critical problems blocking the successful adoption of the Agile ways are:

 No matter what challenges you face, there are different ways to solve them.
 However, you should remember that those companies that prevail in their scaling efforts all have a common trait – a sheer commitment to continuous improvement.

 The role of Agile scaling methods is to address organizational challenges and facilitate the full-scale adoption of Agile values.
-Let’s uncover how the most prominent scaling frameworks can help you inspire agility in your company.
-What are the practices each applies, what are their strengths and downsides, and which should fit your work environment best?
+Let’s uncover how the most prominent enterprise Agile frameworks can help you inspire agility in your company.

-Long before the appearance of the Agile Manifesto in 2001, manufacturing organizations recognized that to succeed they needed structured working processes allowing them to deliver customer value with increased quality and faster.
-The “just-in-time” production, originating from the Toyota Production System, became a cornerstone of Lean manufacturing where production was based solely on actual market demand.
+Long before the appearance of the Agile Manifesto in 2001, manufacturing organizations recognized that to succeed, they needed structured working processes allowing them to deliver customer value with increased quality and faster.
+The “just-in-time” production was born, where production was based solely on actual market demand.

 One of the biggest myths that have circulated in the Lean/Agile community for years is that Kanban is just a board with sticky notes and is applicable only at the team level.
-However, the creation of the Kanban Maturity Model (KMM) has provided numerous practices which promote agility through the Kanban method within a single team, across multiple ones as well as at different organizational levels.
-The model goes through 7 Kanban maturity levels which describe the degree of awareness an organization has toward the necessity of a structured work process.
+However, the Kanban Maturity Model (KMM) has contributed to a variety of practices that promote agility through Kanban applied on a team level, across multiple teams, and at different organizational levels.
+The seven Kanban maturity levels describe how much an organization recognizes the need for structured work processes.

-The KMM levels help to gradually develop agility at the individual level, progressing further to the team level until it reaches every organizational unit through undisruptive and naturally fitting work practices.
+The KMM levels help to gradually develop agility through undisruptive and naturally fitting work practices.

-Thanks to the Kanban practices, organizations manage to bring greater structure and visibility into their work processes and improve their delivery times by uncovering bottlenecks, decreasing wait and blocked times for work items, etc. Furthermore, the KMM helps to scale these results by creating a global connectedness of the individual projects and strategic goals.
+Thanks to Kanban practices, organizations manage to bring greater structure and visibility into their work processes.
+An optimized Kanban workflow can help you improve your teams’ delivery times by uncovering bottlenecks, decreasing wait and blocked times for work items, etc. Furthermore, the KMM helps to scale these results by creating a global connectedness between individual projects and strategic goals.

 One way to enhance alignment between operations and strategic goals is through the Portfolio Kanban management concept.
 The holistic approach helps organizations visualize a portfolio of initiatives, projects, or other large pieces of work and connect them to their execution.
 Thanks to the increased level of work synchronization between multiple teams, businesses manage to evolve their organizational agility.